WakiMak/trentent.github.io-forked/_posts/2017-05-24-citrix-storefront-performance-testing-and-tuning-part-1.md

 <img class="aligncenter size-full wp-image-2309" src="http://theorypc.ca/wp-content/uploads/2017/05/LaunchICA.png" alt="" width="685" height="137" srcset="http://theorypc.ca/wp-content/uploads/2017/05/LaunchICA.png 685w, http://theorypc.ca/wp-content/uploads/2017/05/LaunchICA-300x60.png 300w" sizes="(max-width: 685px) 100vw, 685px" />

-This component stressesÂ &#8220;Citrix Delivery Services Resources&#8221;
+This component stressesÂ "Citrix Delivery Services Resources"

 * * *

-Now that we have this script and we can see the where individual components cause stress, we can begin to push our Storefront server to find its limits and how the different configurations are impacted. Â I&#8217;ll write up my findings on the limits of Storefront next.
+Now that we have this script and we can see the where individual components cause stress, we can begin to push our Storefront server to find its limits and how the different configurations are impacted. Â I'll write up my findings on the limits of Storefront next.

 <!-- AddThis Advanced Settings generic via filter on the_content -->